Wentbridge House Hotel: Early residents

 It is not known who built Wentbridge House but a map of 1736 shows that it was established by then and a date stone on the building indicates that it was constructed in 1700.
 Records reveal that around 1800 it was owned by the Sayle family.
 It was sold in about 1845 to William Shaw.

 William Shaw was a wealthy land owner.
 He was born in 1819 in Almondbury, Yorkshire and in 1843 married Emma Bentley who was born in the same town.
 The couple had eight children five of whom were born at Wentbridge House.
-In 1854 William moved from Wentbridge and placed in a newspaper a rental notice which gives a good description of the house at this time.
-He subsequently sold the house to the Reverend Thomas Cator.
+In 1854, William moved from Wentbridge and placed in a newspaper a rental notice which gives a good description of the house at this time.
+He subsequently sold the house to the Rev. Thomas Cator.

-Thomas Cator was born in 1790 in Breekenham, Kent He was educated at Cambridge and afterwards became a clergyman.
+Thomas Cator was born in 1790 in Breekenham, Kent.
+He was educated at Cambridge and afterwards became a clergyman.
 In 1825 he married Lady Louisa Frances Lumley the daughter of John Lumley, 7th Earl of Scarbrough.
 Louisa inherited a great deal of money from her father in 1835 and the couple bought Skelbrooke Hall which is not far from Wentbridge and still exists today.
 In the 1850s they bought Wentbridge House and lived there until Thomas died in 1864.
 The house was then sold to Leonard Jaques who was recently married.

 Leonard Jaques was born in 1839 in Easby House in Yorkshire.
 He was the eldest son and heir of Richard Machell Jaques who was a very wealthy landowner.
 In 1864 he married Agatha Eliza Whetham daughter of Colonel Whetham of Kirklington Hall Nottinghamshire.
 The couple lived at Wentbridge House until 1883 when it was purchased by Edmund Ernest Leatham.